isshougai/rental-bookings/README.md

 # Bookings and Reservations Web App

-An easy to set-up web app for managing bookings and reservations for Airbnb-like properties
+A web app for managing bookings and reservations for Airbnb-like properties An easy to set-up web app for managing bookings and reservations for Airbnb-like properties

 - Built in Go version 1.18